wi5nia/TechnicalCommunityContent/Cloud Computing/Azure IaaS/Session 2 - Hands On (Draft)/Azure VM HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft Azure subscription.
-If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
+Use the Azure Pass you activated earlier, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only)

 <a name="Exercises"></a>